JamesTheBard/sisyphus-ffmpeg/README.md

 - StreamInfo(codec=None, stream=6, language=None, bitrate=None, forced=False, default=False, frames=None, stream_type='Menu', title=None, channels=None)
 ```

+The example for just looking at the audio streams is as simple:

 ```python
 # For just the audio streams
 [print(f'- {i}') for i in info.audio_streams]